 Underground Facilities - SB 446 by Sen. Passidomo (R) and HB 379 by Rep. Leek (R) would require that participants in Sunshine State One-Call of Florida, Inc. (One-Call) report at least annually, by March 31 of each year, the damages to their underground facilities for the preceding year.
 Further, the bill would expand the information currently required to be submitted to the Legislature by the One-Call Board, which information would be analyzed to improve the program and prevent future dig ins.
 In addition, an excavator would need to call 911 and file a report with the One-Call system if damage to an underground facility results in the release of any natural or other gas or hazardous liquid.
-SB 446 passed out of its first committee and HB 379 is ready for the floor.
+HB 379 passed out its last committee and is ready for the floor.

 Regulation of Drones - SB 832 by Sen. Young (R) and HB 1027 by Rep. Yarborough (R) would grant state government the primary authority to regulate drones, in accordance with FAA regulations, and would restrict the use of drones around critical infrastructure.
 Further, the bill's definition of critical infrastructure includes electric utility facilities.
 The bill would create a second-degree misdemeanor for knowingly and willingly allowing a drone to fly too close, make contact, or fly over critical infrastructure.
 The bill would provide exemptions from penalties for certain drone operators including the owners and operators of critical infrastructure and their contractors who have written permission to utilize drones.
-SB 832 and HB 1027 passed out of their first committee.